 St. Joseph's Seminary offers a graduate theological program to qualified candidates for the permanent diaconate, lay men and women, men and women in consecrated life, and clergy who wish to deepen their understanding of the Catholic faith through systematic study, or who are called to serve the Church in roles of leadership.

-St. Joseph's offers three master's degree programs: Master of Arts in Theology, Master of Arts in Pastoral Studies, and Master of Arts in Catholic Philosophical Studies.
-In addition, the Seminary offers two Post-master's Certificates: Sacred Scripture and Dogmatic Theology.
+St. Joseph's offers two master's degree programs: Master of Arts in Theology and Master of Arts in Catholic Philosophical Studies.
+In addition, the Seminary offers two Post-master's or Graduate Certificates: Sacred Scripture and Dogmatic Theology.
 Qualified auditors and non-degree students are welcome.

 For more information at the Yonkers and Poughkeepsie Locations, please contact Dr. Donna Eschenauer, Associate Dean, at 914-367-8281 or by email: